SantiagoMS03/UCFRoomReservation/room-reservation-app/README.md

 ### MyReservations

 Displays a user's existing reservations sorted by date.
-Each reservation card shows room name, date, time slot, purpose, and number of attendees.
+Each reservation card shows room name, date, and time slot.
 Users can cancel reservations from this view.

 ```tsx
 import { MyReservations } from "./components/MyReservations";